Anvayacs/the-protagonist-view/README.md

 ## I am Anvay, a 15 year old student developer

-- 🔭 I just launched my first Repository on github
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Looking to start my own company
-- Currently own the ARC- Matrix Organization on github
+- 🔭 Currently own the ARC- Matrix Organization on github

 ## Projects :